roberd13/Documents/opschub-9-18.md

 ## Managing the configuration

-Manage the Studio configuration using one of the following options:
+Manage Opscenters configuration using one of the following options:

 * [DSE configuration volume](https://docs.datastax.com/en/docker/doc/docker/docker60/dockerDSEVolumes.html) For configuration management, we’re providing a simple mechanism to let you provide custom configuration file(s) without customizing the containers or over using host volumes.
 You can add any of the [approved config files](https://github.com/datastax/docker-images/tree/master/config-templates) to a single mounted host volume and we’ll handle the hard work of mapping them within the container.